AR-js-org/AR.js-Docs/docs/location-based.md

 The `new-location-based` and `projected` components have some useful properties and methods which can be used to easily work with more specialist augmented content (for example, you might want to overlay AR polylines or polygons representing roads and paths, downloaded from geodata APIs such as [OpenStreetMap](https://openstreetmap.org)).
 Such data can be downloaded from the API as lat/lon based coordinates, projected using AR.js API methods into Spherical Mercator (approximating to metres, and therefore suitable to use as world coordinates), and then added to the scene as a three.js object.

-This is done differently in the `new-location-based` and `projected` components.
+This is implemented differently in the `new-location-based` and `projected` components, but the external API is (as of 3.4.3) the same.

-`gps-new-camera` provides access to the underlying AR.js three.js `LocationBased` object (see three.js documentation, below) via the `threeLoc` property of the component.
-The three.js `LocationBased` object has a `lonLatToWorldCoords(lon, lat)` method which converts a longitude and latitude to an array containing the equivalent *world coordinates* in the current projection (by default Spherical Mercator).
+The key method is the `latLonToWorld(lat, lon)` method of the `gps-new-camera` and `gps-projected-camera` components.
+This converts latitude and longitude directly to world coordinates, performing the projection as the first step and then calculating the world coordinates from the projected coordinates.
+It will return a 2-member array containing the *x* and *z* world coordinates, allowing the developer to calculate or specify the *y* coordinate (altitude) independently.

 Note that the sign of the Spherical Mercator northing is reversed to align with the OpenGL coordinate system (eastings are equivalent to `x` coordinates and northings to `z` coordinates).

+`gps-new-camera` implements projection via the underlying AR.js three.js `LocationBased` object (see three.js documentation, below) which is responsible for the actual projection.

-`gps-projected-camera` provided similar functionality but via a different method and with some implementation differences. `gps-projected-camera`, the **original GPS position** is set as the world origin.
-So, if arbitrary content is to be added to the scene, and the source coordinates for this content is in unprojected (WGS84) latitude and longitude, it needs to be:
+`gps-projected-camera` provides similar functionality but via a different method and with some implementation differences.
+In `gps-projected-camera`, unlike `gps-new-camera`, the **original GPS position** is set as the world origin.

-- projected to Spherical Mercator;
-- and then converted to world coordinates relative to the original GPS position.

-The `latLonToWorld(lat, lon)` method of the `gps-projected-camera` component converts latitude and longitude directly to world coordinates, performing the projection as the first step and then calculating the world coordinates from the projected coordinates.
-It will return a 2-member array containing the *x* and *z* world coordinates, allowing the developer to calculate or specify the *y* coordinate (altitude) independently.

 ## three.js